 I have spent the last decade of my career advocating for children and their families dealing with cancer and blood disorders.

-In November 2013 I fought my own breast cancer battle and am fortunate to say that I am 5 years in remission.
+In November 2013 I fought my own breast cancer battle and am fortunate to say that I almost 6 years in remission.
 It is very much because of the children and families of The Valerie Fund.
 They taught me to be brave when I did not feel like it.
 I received email, texts, and videos cheering me on from Valerie Fund kids who understood what I was going through.
 I will never forget the ten- year old who gave me guidance.
 Seeing the world through their eyes they gave me hope that it would be better soon.

 My dad dreamed big and taught me to do the same.
 I am so proud to be my father’s daughter.